FerAguate/SmallRFunctions/README.md

 #### Usage
 fersource(myfunction)
 #### Arguments
 myfunction = character or string of characters with function names.
+If myfunction == 'all', all functions will be sourced.

 ### - create_color_vector
 #### Description